PM Modi appreciates Cuba's integration of Ayurveda into its public health system - www.lokmattimes.com

 PM Modi appreciates Cuba's integration of Ayurveda into its public health system

-Rio de Janeiro, July 7 Prime Minister Narendra Modi has met Cuban President Miguel Diaz-Canel Bermudez on the ...
+Rio de Janeiro, July 7 Prime Minister Narendra Modi has expressed appreciation to Cuba's President Miguel Diaz-Canel Bermudez ...

-Rio de Janeiro, July 7 Prime Minister Narendra Modi has met Cuban President Miguel Diaz-Canel Bermudez on the sidelines of the 17th BRICS Summit here in Brazil.
-PM Modi had earlier met President Diaz-Canel at the BRICS Summit in Johannesburg in 2023, where Cuba was a special invitee.
+Rio de Janeiro, July 7 Prime Minister Narendra Modi has expressed appreciation to Cuba's President Miguel Diaz-Canel Bermudez for his country recognising Ayurveda and incorporating the ancient healing science into the public health system.

-During his meeting with the Cuban President, PM Modi conveyed appreciation for Cuba’s recognition of Ayurveda and extended support for integrating Ayurveda into Cuba’s public health system.
+He proposed that Cuba recognise Indian pharmacopoeia, which will lead to access to Indian generic medicines, India’s External Affairs Ministry said in a readout of their meeting on Sunday on the sidelines of the BRICS summit here.

 The PMO, in a statement, mentioned that the two leaders reviewed bilateral ties in the areas of economic cooperation, development partnership, fintech, capacity building, science and technology, disaster management and healthcare.